lidq92/SFA/README.md

 You can download the datasets used in the papers from their owners for research purpose.
 If you have difficulty, you can refer to [my sharing on BaiduNetDisk](https://pan.baidu.com/s/10rGDziwuQl0fjwDHlhX1dA) with password `b6sv`.
 We only consider the blur related images in this work.

 ### Note for cross dataset evaluation
-The reported Spearman correlation （SROCC) is multiplied by `-1` when the training and testing datasets have different forms of subjective scores, i.e., one is MOS and the other is DMOS.
+The reported Spearman correlation (SROCC) is multiplied by `-1` when the training and testing datasets have different forms of subjective scores, i.e., one is MOS and the other is DMOS.
 This is to make sure that the prediction monotonicity is better when SROCC is closer to 1.

 ## Citation